Green Zone (film): Plot

 Meanwhile, while checking another unpromising site, Miller is approached by an Iraqi who calls himself "Freddy", who tells him that he saw some Ba'ath Party VIPs meeting in a nearby house.
 They include Al-Rawi and his officers and aides in Baghdad, who are discussing the current situation.
-Al-Rawi decides to wait for the Americans to offer him a deal, and attack if they don't.
-As the meeting ends, Miller and his men burst into the house.
+Al-Rawi decides to wait for the Americans to offer him a deal and attack if they do not.
+As the meeting ends, Miller and his men raid the house.
 Al-Rawi narrowly escapes, but Seyyed is captured.
-Before Miller can extract much information, Seyyed is taken away by Special Forces operators and gets in a fight with Miller’s team—however, Miller keeps Al-Rawi's notebook.
-Dayne complains to Poundstone again, but he states that the stakes are much larger than her role in selling newspapers.
+Before Miller can extract much information, Seyyed is taken away by Special Forces operators who get in a fight with Miller's team.
+However, Miller keeps Al-Rawi's notebook.

 Miller goes to Brown's hotel in the Green Zone, where he tells him what happened and gives him the notebook.
-Brown arranges for Miller to get into the prison where Seyyed is being interrogated.
-Miller is then approached by Dayne, who questions him about the false reports of WMDs.
+Brown arranges for Miller to enter the prison where Seyyed is being interrogated.
+Dayne approaches Miller and questions him about the false reports of WMDs.
 Miller bluffs his way in to see Seyyed.
-Near death after being tortured, he tells Miller that they "did everything you asked us to in the meeting."
+Near death, after being tortured, he tells Miller that they "did everything you asked us to in the meeting."
 When Miller asks what meeting he is talking about, he says one word: "Jordan."
 Miller then confronts Dayne about the bogus intel she published, but she refuses to identify Magellan, her source.
-After Miller tells her he suspects that Al-Rawi is Magellan, Dayne reluctantly confirms that Magellan met with a high-ranking official in February in Jordan.
+After Miller tells her he suspects Al-Rawi is Magellan, Dayne reluctantly confirms that Magellan met with a high-ranking official in February in Jordan.